14 Zig interoperability with C

 } User;

 This User C struct have two distinct fields, or two struct members, named id and name.
-The field id is a unsigned 64-bit integer value, while the field name is just a standard C string.
+The field id is an unsigned 64-bit integer value, while the field name is just a standard C string.
 Now, suppose that I want to create an instance of this User struct in my Zig code.
 I can do that by importing this user.h header file into my Zig code, and creating a new object with type User.
 These steps are reproduced in the code example below.

 Notice that I have used the keyword undefined in this example.
 This allows me to create the new_user object without the need to provide an initial value to the object.
-As consequence, the underlying memory associated with this new_user is unintialized, i.e. the memory is currently populated with “garbage” values.
+As consequence, the underlying memory associated with this new_user object is uninitialized, i.e. the memory is currently populated with “garbage” values.
 Thus, this expression have the exact same effect of the expression User new_user; in C, which means “declare a new object named new_user of type User”.

-Is our responsibility to properly initialize this memory associated with this new_user object, by assigining valid values to the members (or the fields) of the C struct.
-In the example below, I am assigning the integer 1 to the member id.
+Is our responsibility to properly initialize this memory associated with this new_user object, by assigning valid values to the members (or the fields) of the C struct.
+In the example below, I’m assigning the integer 1 to the member id.
 I am also saving the string "pedropark99" into the member name.
 Notice in this example that I manually add the null character (zero byte) to the end of the allocated array for this string.
 This null character marks the end of the array in C.

 const std = @import("std");